 Hackathons are five day intensive hands-on mentoring sessions.They are designed to help computational scientists port their applications to GPUs using libraries, OpenACC, CUDA and other tools.
-They are currently lead by the Oak Ridge Leadership Computing Facility (OLCF) at the Oak Ridge National Laboratory (ORNL).
-For the full schedule and registration details please visit: https://www.olcf.ornl.gov/training-event/2018-gpu-hackathons.
+They are currently lead by the Oak Ridge Leadership Computing Facility (OLCF) at the Oak Ridge National Laboratory (ORNL) and OpenACC Organization.
+Full schedule and registration details for OLCF Hackathons and OpenACC.org Hackathons.

 Workshops help students learn how to start with OpenACC.
 These events can run for a few hours, a day or several days and include hands-on exercises.
 Workshops are a great preparation for hackathons.